Loadable kernel module: NetWare

 A NetWare kernel module is referred to as a NetWare Loadable Module (NLM).
 NLMs are inserted into the NetWare kernel by means of the LOAD command, and removed by means of the UNLOAD command; the modules command lists currently loaded kernel modules.
 NLMs may reside in any valid search path assigned on the NetWare server, and they have .NLM as the file name extension.

 VxWorks

 A downloadable kernel module (DKM) type project can be created to generate a ".out" file which can then be loaded to kernel space using "ld" command.
 This downloadable kernel module can be unloaded using "unld" command.

 Solaris

-Solaris has a configurable kernel module load path, it defaults to /platform/platform-name/kernel /kernel /usr/kernel.
+Solaris has a configurable kernel module load path, which defaults to /platform/platform-name/kernel /kernel /usr/kernel.
 Most kernel modules live in subdirectories under /kernel; those not considered necessary to boot the system to the point that init can start are often (but not always) found in /usr/kernel.
 When running a DEBUG kernel build the system actively attempts to unload modules.